Spacelord-XaN/XansSciFiMashup/readme.txt

 +Tau
 +Tyranids

-Roadmap:
+Short-Roadmap:
--Add name lists for each empire
+-Add name lists for remaining
--Custom AI personalities
--Species & leader pictures
+-Species & leader pictures for remaining
 -German translation
 -Add biography
 -Add more SF - Franchises

 Please feel free to provide me some feedback so i can improve the mod experience.